 - 1 cup Sugar

-- FOR THE ROSE RHUBARB
+- FOR THE RHUBARB MIXTURE

-- Add the water, sugar and salt.Simmer on medium heat uncovered for about 8 minutes until rhubarb is tender.
+- Add the water, 1/3 cup sugar and salt to the saucepan with the rhubarb.Simmer on medium heat, uncovered for about 8 minutes until rhubarb is tender.

-- Return the rhubarb mixture to the saucepanAdd the reserved 1/2 cup of rhubarb, plus one tablespoon of water
+- Return the rhubarb mixture to the saucepan and add the reserved 1/2 cup of uncooked rhubarb, plus a tablespoon of water.

-- MAKE THE RICE PUDDING
+- MAKE THE RICE MIXTURE